 Now, I find it interesting that the media has promoted both the consumption of dairy products and calcium supplements for the prevention and treatment of diseases associated with calcium deficiency; however, consuming the right kinds of calcium foods and supplements is not this simple.
 While dairy products contain ample amounts of calcium, the form of calcium in these foods is not easily absorbed or assimilated in the human body; this is the reason why the list of calcium-rich foods below does not contain any dairy products.

-In situations where there has been significant bone loss or calcium depleting medications, it is often necessary to use a calcium supplement.
-In this situation, it is best to consult your naturopath for a specific calcium supplement suitable for you, as the wrong kind of calcium can do more harm than good.
-As a general rule of thumb, when purchasing a calcium supplement, “you get what you pay for”, so the cheapest option is not always the best.
-Also, avoiding calcium in a ‘carbonate’ form is essential as this is the most difficult form to absorb.
-Calcium in ‘citrate’, ‘orotate’ or ‘phosphate’ forms are more readily absorbed in the body, plus the inclusion of co-factors such as boron, silicon and zinc can also help with calcium absorption.
+As a general rule of thumb, when purchasing a calcium supplement, you get what you pay for, so the cheapest option is not always the best.
+Also, avoiding calcium in carbonate form is essential, as this is the most difficult form to absorb.
+Calcium in citrate, orotate, or phosphate forms is more readily absorbed in the body.
+The inclusion of co-factors such as boron, silicon, and zinc can also help with calcium absorption.

 CALCIUM FOODS Chlorella, nuts, beans, root vegetables, sunflower seeds, spirulina, whole grains, green leafy vegetables, dried figs, sesame seeds, tahini, sprouts, molasses, sardines, salmon (with soft bones), almonds, asparagus, broccoli, brewer’s yeast, oats, kale, parsley, cabbage, carob pods and blackstrap molasses.